oxedions/banquise/README.md

                                    ('<    !
                                    (v\  >o
                                   <(_)  (")
                                     ~~  ^^

 --- START ---

-Finaly, you can deploy master.
+Finally, you can deploy master.
 In normal time, you will use from saltmaster 'salt "master" state.highstate' to apply configuration or changes on the master.
 However, because this is the first install you should ssh on master and use salt-call to display all informations on what is going on, and to prevent time out of salt-minion.

 ssh on master (ssh 10.1.0.1) and use:

     salt-call state.highstate -l debug

-If it start, you can go take a cofee.
+If it start, you can go take a coffee.
 This step is not that long, but depending of your hardware, it could take around 1 to 20 minutes.

 Once finished, exit master and from saltmaster ensure all is ok: